 The best part is, these ads typically only cost around $0.50 per click, and they will show up on lots of the most popular news and article based websites online such as CNN, Yahoo!, US Weekly, Fast Company, Mashable, and The Wall Street Journal.
 This is a strategy that can get you in front of lots of people, and you only pay if they actually click through to your site.

 Now, for the biggest, most important, grandaddy strategy of them all…and the one thing that you’ll wish you did a long time ago.
-The most important thing you can possibly do to market your veterinary practice is follow GeniusVets on Facebook so that you will see when the next blog post is published and get the step-by-step guide to REMARKETING.
-We’ll be posting that one next week, so stay tuned!
+The most important thing you can possibly do to market your veterinary practice is follow GeniusVets on Facebook so that you will see when the next blog post is published.
+Stay tuned!